MaheshShittlani/NodeJSTuts/README.md

 # Node JS Tutorial Series

 ***
-**  Lesson-11 | Node JS Beginning
+**  Lesson-12 | Node JS V/S Javascript
-*       1. Print with Console
-*       2. Console works same as JS
+*       1. Javascript runs only within the browser using V8 or other Javascript engines
+*       2. V8 is open source from Google
-*       3. Browser Runtime and Node JS Runtime are different
+*       3. Ryan Dhal enclone V8 with many other facilities and create Node JS Runtime
+*       4. Node Js enables any machine can run Javascript even robots.
-*       4. window v/s global object
+*       5. window is a global object only avaiable with javascript.
-*       5. process object
-*       6. process.argv
-*       7. Update printing with commang line argv
-*       8. Effictevely attach variable with string using template string ES6 Feature
+*       6. window object is not avaialbe with node js as it is not running with JS.
+*       7. Instead of window in node js their is another global object called global which wraps various *          global functionality and properties like window object.